 My mission is to help successful leaders achieve positive, long-term, measurable change in behavior: for themselves, their people, and their teams.
-When the steps in the coaching process described below are followed, leaders almost always positive behavioral change – not as judged by themselves, but as judged by pre-selected, key stakeholders.
+When the steps in the coaching process described below are followed, leaders almost always positive behavioural change – not as judged by themselves, but as judged by pre-selected, key stakeholders.
 This process has been used around the world with great success - by both external coaches and internal coaches.

 Our coaching network (Stakeholder Centered Coaching) provides coaches for leaders from around the world.
-All of the coaches in our network use the same proven process.
+All of the behaviour coaches in our network use the same proven process.
 At the beginning of our coaching relationship, we get an agreement with our coaching clients and their managers on two key variables:

 2) who are the key stakeholders that can determine (twelve to eighteen months later) if these changes have occurred.